JacobDanielsF/FinalProject/README.txt

 Sound design: Eric Mitchell

-This repository contains a file called gen-inherit.zip.
+This repository contains a file called final-game.zip.
 This is the zip of the entire game and all of its assets.
 The game's scripts also exist within the base level of the repository.